 Buy the Kurgo Quantum Leash on Amazon.

 Dog Travel Bed

 We have a slight problem with dogs beds, in that we have several and we love them all for different purposes.
-The key to picking a good dog bed for camping is to find one that is water resistant, rolls into a small size, and is easy to clean.
+The key to picking a good dog bed for your dog camping gear collection is to find one that is water resistant, rolls into a small size, and is easy to clean.
 Regardless of where your dog sleeps, it’s important they are comfortable.

 Ruffwear’s Highlands Bed

 The Highlands Bed weighs practically nothing and rolls up into a compact sack, just like a sleeping bag, only it’s about the size of a camping pad.
 The insignificant weight makes it easy for most dogs to carry on their own by attaching to their backpack.